emberjs/website/source/blog/2018-11-09-the-ember-times-issue-72.md

 ## [Premier League Video Tutorial ⚽️](https://twitter.com/gavinjoyce/status/1059533557130059779)

-[@GavinJoyce](https://github.com/gavinjoyce) made an awesome [tutorial](https://www.youtube.com/watch?v=vYakop2d2RI) where he walks through how to build a live updating league table in the **latest Ember 3.5**!
+[@GavinJoyce](https://github.com/gavinjoyce) made an awesome [tutorial](https://www.youtube.com/watch?v=vYakop2d2RI) where he demonstrates how to build a live updating league table in the **latest Ember 3.5**!
 Code along with the video and you'll use [ember-cli-tailwind](https://github.com/embermap/ember-cli-tailwind) for styling, angle bracket invocation, `shuffle` from [ember-composable-helpers](https://github.com/DockYard/ember-composable-helpers) (TIL), [ember-math-helpers](https://github.com/shipshapecode/ember-math-helpers) and more.

-Check out [ember-league-table.surge.sh](ember-league-table.surge.sh) to run the app and the [repo](https://github.com/GavinJoyce/ember-league-table) for the source code.
+Check out [ember-league-table.surge.sh](http://ember-league-table.surge.sh) to run the app and the [repo](https://github.com/GavinJoyce/ember-league-table) for the source code.
 Our advice?
 Share the tutorial with a friend, whether they call it football or soccer...

 ---

 ## [Help Wanted!
 We Need Your Testing Expertise 👨🏾‍🏫](https://github.com/ember-learn/ember-help-wanted/issues/22)

-So many contributors have been putting great effort into shipping features, improvements and bug fixes for important Ember projects recently, including the [just recently launched Ember Help Wanted App](https://help-wanted.emberjs.com/) and our most be-❤️ [Ember API Docs](https://www.emberjs.com/api/ember/release).
+So many contributors have been putting great effort into shipping features, improvements and bug fixes for important Ember projects recently, including the [spick-and-span Ember Help Wanted App](https://help-wanted.emberjs.com/) and our most be-❤️(loved) [Ember API Docs](https://www.emberjs.com/api/ember/release).

-But with lots of new changes, also comes lots of responsibility for **test coverage**.
-And your help is needed!
+But with lots of new changes, also comes lots of responsibility for **test coverage**; and your help is needed!
 Help these amazing projects to get their test coverage up to par by **writing unit**, **integration** and **acceptance test**:

 - [Ember Help Wanted Client](https://github.com/ember-learn/ember-help-wanted)